ObiwanWS/Unreal-Characters/README.md

 A centralized Unreal Engine plugin containing official Epic Games characters and animations.
 This plugin eliminates the repetitive workflow of migrating, exporting, importing, and retargeting standard assets every time a new project or prototype is created.

-By dropping this plugin into a project, you immediately gain access to standard prototyping skeletons and animations without needing to start from specific engine templates or manually migrate content across projects.
+By dropping this plugin into a project, you gain access to standard prototyping skeletons and animations without needing to start from specific engine templates or manually migrate content across projects.

 ## Included Assets